Compatibility degree of cluster complexes: -vectors versus -vectors

 \item[(2)]We fix an arbitrary cluster algebra of rank $2$.
 For any $i\in\{1,2\}$ and $t\in\TT_2$, we have the relation \eqref{fdeq}. \end{itemize} \end{theorem} In this section, we show a weaker similarity of these two families of vectors than \eqref{f=d} in general cluster algebras.

-Fomin and Zelevinsky conjectured the following properties about $d$-vectors in \cite{fziv}*{Conjecture 7.4}, which was proved in \cite{cl2}: \begin{theorem}[{\cite{cl2}*{Theorem 6.3}}] Let $\Acal(B)$ be any cluster algebra.
-The following statements hold: \begin{itemize} \item[(1)] A cluster variable $x_{i;t}$ is not one of the initial cluster variables if and only if $\dd_{i;t}$ is a non-negative vector. \item[(2)] The $(i,j)$th entry $d_{ij;t}^{B_{t'};t'}$ of $D_{t}^{B_{t'};t'}$ equals the $(k,\ell)$th entry $d_{k\ell;s'}^{B_{s};s}$ of $D_{s'}^{B_{s};s}$ if $x_{i;t'}=x_{k;s'}$ and $x_{j;t}=x_{\ell:s'}$. \item[(3)] There is a cluster containing $x_{i;t}(\neq x_k)$ and $x_k$ if and only if $d_{ki;t}=0$. \end{itemize} \end{theorem} We prove the similar theorem of it about $f$-vectors: \begin{theorem} Let $\Acal(B)$ be any cluster algebra.
-The following statements hold: \begin{itemize} \item[(1)] A cluster variable $x_{i;t}$ is not one of the initial cluster variables if and only if $\ff_{i;t}$ is a non-zero vector. \item[(2)] The $(i,j)$th entry $f_{ij;t'}^{B_{t};t}$ of $F_{t'}^{B_{t};t}$ equals the $(k,\ell)$th entry $f_{k\ell;s'}^{B_{s};s}$ of $F_{s'}^{B_{s};s}$ if $x_{i;t}=x_{k;s}$ and $x_{j;t'}=x_{\ell:s'}$. \item[(3)] There is a cluster containing $x_{i;t}$ and $x_k$ if and only if $f_{ki;t}=0$. \item[(4)]A cluster $\xx_t$ contains $x_k$ if and only if entries of the $k$th row of $F_t^{B:t_0}$ are all $0$. \end{itemize} \end{theorem} \begin{remark} Because of Proposition \ref{independentP}, it suffices to show Theorem \ref{ftheorem} in the case of cluster algebras with principal coefficients.
+Fomin and Zelevinsky conjectured the following properties about $d$-vectors in \cite{fziv}*{Conjecture 7.4}, which was proved in \cite{cl2}: \begin{theorem}[{\cite{cl2}*{Theorem 11}}] Let $\Acal(B)$ be any cluster algebra.
+The following statements hold: \begin{itemize} \item[(1)] A cluster variable $x_{i;t}$ is not one of the initial cluster variables if and only if $\dd_{i;t}$ is a non-negative vector. \item[(2)] The $(i,j)$ entry $d_{ij;t}^{B_{t'};t'}$ of $D_{t}^{B_{t'};t'}$ equals the $(k,\ell)$ entry $d_{k\ell;s'}^{B_{s};s}$ of $D_{s'}^{B_{s};s}$ if $x_{i;t'}=x_{k;s'}$ and $x_{j;t}=x_{\ell;s'}$. \item[(3)] There is a cluster containing $x_{i;t}(\neq x_k)$ and $x_k$ if and only if $d_{ki;t}=0$. \end{itemize} \end{theorem} {In this section, we prove the following theorem, which is the $f$-vector version of Theorem \ref{dtheorem}.} \begin{theorem} Let $\Acal(B)$ be any cluster algebra.
+The following statements hold: \begin{itemize} \item[(1)] A cluster variable $x_{i;t}$ is not one of the initial cluster variables if and only if $\ff_{i;t}$ is a non-zero vector. \item[(2)] The $(i,j)$ entry $f_{ij;t'}^{B_{t};t}$ of $F_{t'}^{B_{t};t}$ equals the $(k,\ell)$ entry $f_{k\ell;s'}^{B_{s};s}$ of $F_{s'}^{B_{s};s}$ if $x_{i;t}=x_{k;s}$ and $x_{j;t'}=x_{\ell:s'}$. \item[(3)] There is a cluster containing $x_{i;t}$ and $x_k$ if and only if $f_{ki;t}=0$. \item[(4)]A cluster $\xx_t$ contains $x_k$ if and only if entries of the $k$th row of $F_t^{B:t_0}$ are all $0$. \end{itemize} \end{theorem} \begin{remark} Because of Proposition \ref{independentP}, it suffices to show Theorem \ref{ftheorem} in the case of cluster algebras with principal coefficients.
 In fact, for example, we assume that Theorem \ref{ftheorem} (1) holds in principal coefficient cases and there is a cluster algebra $\Acal_1(B)$ with coefficients in $\PP_1$ which does not satisfy Theorem \ref{ftheorem} (1).
 Then, there is a non initial cluster variable $x(1)$ whose $f$-vector is zero.
 Then, for any $i$, we have $x(1) \neq x_i(1)$ in $\Acal_1(B)$.
 Since $f$-vectors are independent of coefficients, we have a cluster variable $x$ whose $f$-vector is zero in $\Acal_{\bullet}(B)$ such that for any $i$, we have $x\neq x_i$ by Proposition \ref{independentP}.
 This is a contradiction.
 Therefore, we assume $\Acal(B)=\Acal_{\bullet}(B)$ in the proof of Theorem \ref{ftheorem}. \end{remark} The first statement implies there are no cluster variables whose expansions in the initial cluster variables are Laurent monomials except for the initial cluster variables, and this is a generalization of \cite{g}*{Corollaries 3.2, 4.2}.
-The second statement is important for defining the compatbility degree in the next section.
+The second statement is important for defining the compatibility degree in the next section.
 We prove Theorem \ref{ftheorem} in the rest of this section.

 To prove Theorem \ref{ftheorem} (1), we use the following two lemmas.